Food Price Outlook, 2025

 CPI Forecast Changes This Month

-The predicted increase in food-at-home prices in 2025 (2.7 percent) is near the 20-year historical average price change (2.6 percent).
-Factors that contribute to inflation across the economy also influence food prices, including interest rates, energy prices, labor market tightness, and consumer demand.
-Additional factors that affect food prices specifically can include seasonal trends, trade, plant and animal disease, and growing conditions such as weather effects on crops or animal feed.
+Food-at-home prices are predicted to increase by 2.2 percent in 2025, slower than the 20-year historical average rate of price increase (2.6 percent).
+Changes in prices received by farmers for agricultural commodities contribute to retail food price changes.
+Factors that contribute to inflation across the economy are also important—including interest rates, energy prices, labor market tightness, and consumer demand.
+Additional factors that affect food prices can include seasonal trends, trade, plant and animal disease, and growing conditions.

-Beef and veal prices increased by 2.0 percent in February 2025 and were 7.6 percent higher than in February 2024.
+Beef and veal prices increased by 0.4 percent from April 2025 to May 2025 following increases of 0.7 percent from March to April, 1.6 percent from February to March, and 2.0 percent from January to February.
+Prices for beef and veal were 8.6 percent higher in May 2025 than in May 2024.
 Beef and veal prices are predicted to increase in 2025 due to tight supplies and continued consumer demand.
-Beef and veal prices are predicted to increase 5.2 percent in 2025, with a prediction interval of -1.7 to 13.0 percent.
-Pork prices fell by 1.6 percent in February 2025 but were 1.8 percent higher than February 2024.
+Beef and veal prices are predicted to increase 6.8 percent in 2025, with a prediction interval of 2.6 to 11.5 percent.
+Pork prices rose 0.7 percent from April 2025 to May 2025 and were 0.6 percent higher than in May 2024.
 In contrast to beef, pork production is projected to increase in 2025.
-Pork prices are predicted to decrease 1.5 percent in 2025, with a prediction interval of -7.2 to 4.8 percent.
+Pork prices are predicted to increase 0.5 percent in 2025, with a prediction interval of -3.1 to 4.0 percent.

-Prices for fresh vegetables fell by 1.7 percent in February 2025, partially due to seasonal trends, after decreasing by 0.8 percent in January.
-Fresh vegetable prices were 2.5 percent lower than February 2024, led by lower prices for tomatoes.
-Prices for fresh vegetables are predicted to increase by 0.1 percent in 2025, with a prediction interval of -3.1 to 3.4 percent.
+Prices for fresh vegetables increased by 0.3 percent from April 2025 to May 2025 after decreasing by 0.6 percent from March to April, 1.1 percent from February to March, and 1.7 percent from January to February.
+Fresh vegetable prices were 2.3 percent lower in May 2025 than in May 2024, including a 6.8-percent decline in tomato prices and another 6.2-percent decline in lettuce prices.
+Prices for fresh vegetables are predicted to decrease by 2.5 percent in 2025, with a prediction interval of -5.5 to 0.7 percent.

 Producer Price Index for Food (not seasonally adjusted)